TOLL FREE: 1-866-611-2665

 The spinning atom effect was first observed during the late 1930s, but medical applications were not discovered until the 1970s.
-MRI was first used for clinical purposes in the 1980s and over 60 million MRIs are performed annually around the world.
+MRI was first used for clinical purposes in the 1980s and millions of MRIs are performed annually around the world.

 The MRI machine is a large magnet, so it’s important to make sure that you are properly screened for internal metal objects and changed prior to your exam.
 Please note that a private change room is provided as well as a locker to lock up personal items, which must be kept outside of the exam room.